StaryChanLolz/starychanlolz/README.md

 `>` My main trigger is GUILT, I have a GUILT complex.
 Please keep that in mind!!!

+`>` PLEASE DONT INT IF YOU THINK ILL JUDGE BECAUSE OF MY SUPPORTER!!!!
+IM NICE I SWEAR!!!!! **[if you need it for map limits though hell no, we need to talk a little more first; i don't give it out to strangers anymore.]**

 `>` Don't make fun of my kins or comfort characters.
 They are very close to me, and it makes me severely uncomfortable./srs (Looking at the people that called Tarnished Samson 'period blood wannabe' and 'edgelord', not cool./dir)

 `>` I use tone indicators a LOT!!!!!
 Tone indicators are appreciated, but NOT required!!!!!